desmonty/rnnlib/README.md

 and the recurrent neural netwroks to enable anyone to use it independently.

 ## Daily Todo
-* cov: Layer, Matrix
-* to! to handle complex in initialization and alike
 * wip: Neural Networks
   * addLayer meta-logic (from, to, name)
   * compute logic